DevZest/RDO.Net/src/Docs/articles/data_presentation_the_right_way.md

 Will produce the following data grid UI, with foreign key lookup and paste append from clipboard implemented:
 ![image](/images/SalesOrderDetailUI.jpg)

-In the end, you have your presentation logic in 100% strongly typed, extremely clean code!
+In the end, you have ALL of your presentation logic in 100% strongly typed, extremely clean code!